weeblrpress/clearstatus/README.md

 - easy and reliable communication with your users
 - Twitter integration
 - Disqus commenting on each issue
+- Pinned issue for security alerts
 - One click implementation
 - 100% independent from your own infrastructure
-- Custom domain with HTTPS
+- Custom domain with HTTPS (Netlify)
-- Worldwide CDN delivery
+- Worldwide CDN delivery (Netlify)
-- High-availability
+- High-availability (Netlify)
-- 100% secure: static content, cannot be hacked
+- 100% secure: static content cannot be hacked
 - All content under you control
 - Unlimited users, issues
 - Mobile/tablets/desktop
 - Highly customizable and expandable

-- 100% free setup and operation
+And 100% free setup and operation with all the above included

 ## How it works